 Steve Jobs, 1992

-To align with the potential project’s purpose, it is always a good idea to design deep-dive sessions and kick-off meetings with key stakeholders to achieve a minimal agreement around the common concepts.
-Most of the time, first interactions between consultants and organizations are focused on budget negotiations; that might be a waste of time unless you are aligned on the project’s purpose and found out why it matters to you on a personal and corporate level.
+Most of the time, interactions between consultants and organizations start with budget negotiations; that might be a waste of time unless you are aligned on the project’s purpose and find out why it matters to you on a personal and corporate level.
 Mutual understanding and trust between parties should be sown before the deal is sealed, not after.
-If you see the purpose match, making it visible to your team and reminding them throughout the process would have an immense contribution to the project’s success.
-If there is a conflict, being brave enough to opt-out favors both sides.
-Consulting firms should not count it as a missed opportunity but as an energy-saving measure for their sustainability.
-Basic sustainability principle: Keep the lights off if you don’t need it.

 2. Showing the way does not equal walking the way.

 To avoid this, from the very beginning, consultancy firms and organizations should agree on the unpredictability of the process and be open to learning on the way together, knowing that flexibility is not a choice but a must.
 Instead of looking for diagnoses and recipes, the process should depend on dialogues and co-creation.

 3. Experience is a value but not a talent.

-For the last 50 years, following WW2, organizations have required sector-specific know-how and experience, which they do not possess.
-However, since then, there has been a considerable shift; today, we all know that knowledge is a commodity, and experience has a much lower shelf life than before.
+For the last couple of decades, consulting has been about transferring knowledge and skills; level of experience and sector-specific know-how used to be the most significant selling points for consulting firms.
+However, since then, there has been a considerable shift; today, knowledge is a commodity, and experience has a much lower shelf life than before.